All Episodes

 I cannot even begin to describe the atmosphere here.

-Can't say that God is great, can't think of we are all Egyptians.
+Can't think we are all Egyptians.

-Unthinkable that has been accomplished here.
+The mission is unthinkable that has been accomplished here.

-Demonstrations that began over Facebook and Twitter, taking on a life of their own breakdown.
+Demonstrations that began over Facebook and Twitter, taking on a life of their own, brings down one of the best known dictators in the Middle East.

 Good Lord, take a breath.